 Penicillium can cause sinus infections and inflammation of the lungs, whereas other strains of green mould can cause bronchitis and even pneumonia if left untreated.

+Likewise, white mould is often described as almost furry in look especially when found on damp wood.
 White mould is often found in cool, damp environments such as in basements, cellars and usually growing up a wall.
 White mould is often overlook as it can look like efflorescence.

 Efflorescence is a crystalline deposit of salts often seen on the surface of concrete or brick work.
 It occurs when water leaves behind salt deposits you can differentiate the two by spraying water on the surface.
 If the residue doesn’t dissolve it is white mould.

 Blue mould is another common household mould that usually appears in wetter rooms like bathrooms and again usually on walls rising up to ceilings.
 Steam from showers and bathing is the optimum moist environment for mould to grow.

 All kinds of mould can be harmful to health, however, black mould is famously the one to watch out for.
 Most black moulds are fairly common and often come from the same strain as green mould.
 They can be treated with normal treatment methods, and are not to be a cause of great concern.
 There is, however, a particularly difficult type of black mould known as ‘toxic black mould’ or ‘stachybotrys’, which can have much more serious implications on your health.

 Toxic black mould and less harmful black mould look very similar, which can make the degree of severity of your problem difficult to ascertain.
 Toxic black mould tends to be a greenish-black and is often slimy, however, it can also become dry and powdery over time.